 What tools can you use to implement manual handling training?

 Before the spread of Covid-19, face-to-face training was the ideal method for manual handling training because it allowed employees to directly see their instructors’ handling demonstrations.
-Nowadays, businesses have adapted and evolved their methods to include more online training options for their workers.
+Nowadays, businesses have adapted and evolved their methods to include more online safety and health training options for their workers.

-If you’re looking for ready-made courses, you can search for and buy courses from online learning sites like Alison, Classcentral, and High Speed Training to help your employees learn manual handling techniques at their convenience.
+If you’re looking for a ready-made manual handling course, you can search for and buy courses from online learning sites like Alison, Classcentral, and High Speed Training to help your employees learn manual handling and lifting techniques at their convenience.
 If you want to deliver a more customized training experience for your workers, you can create your own training courses through online learning platforms such as Fastercourse and EdApp.
 Fastercourse is an interactive eLearning tool that provides trainers with well-designed and easy-to-use course templates.
 On their site, you can find a specific template for manual handling training and use it to deploy personalized manual handling content to your team.